 Have you ever seen a platypus?
 Where was that?
 Share your experience in the comments below!

-Where can you find a platypus in the wild?
+Where can you find a platypus in the wild in Australia?

 I created this map from what I have heard from other travellers I met who also tried to spot platypus in the wild and succeeded.
 If you know other great places where to find a platypus, please share it in the comment below so I can add it to the map!